PRECIOUS-Gold firms as stocks recover, euro lifts from lows

 swung into positive territory.
 Oil prices also tracked higher.

-Prices are up 5 percent this month, despite a fall on Friday
+percent this month, despite a fall of 0.6 percent on Friday as

 investment sector," said Afshin Nabavi, head of trading at MKS